socib/Leaflet.TimeDimension/README.md

 ### L.TimeDimension.Layer.GeoJSON

 Manages a GeoJSON layer with a TimeDimension.
 According to GeoJSON specification, geometry coordinates can have only three dimensions: latitude, longitude and elevation.
-There isn't an standard way to add time dimension information.
+There isn't a standard way to add time dimension information.
 This plugin will search for some attributes inside properties:
 - `coordTimes`, `times` or `linestringTimestamps`: array of times that can be associated with a geometry (datestrings or ms).
 In the case of a LineString, it must have as many items as coordinates in the LineString.
 (Note: `coordTimes` is the name of the property [recently](https://github.com/mapbox/togeojson/blob/master/CHANGELOG.md#0100) included at [Mapbox toGeoJSON library](http://mapbox.github.io/togeojson/))
 - `time`: time of the feature

-This component will create and show new GeoJSON layers which include only that features (or part of them) that are active for the time of the TimeDimension (according to a duration option).
+This component will create and show new GeoJSON layers which include only those features (or part of them) that are active for the time of the TimeDimension (according to a duration option).
 These new layers will inherit the baseLayer options.
 In the case of LineStrings, if `addlastPoint` option is enabled, a Point feature will be added with the property `last` (that can be used to customize the marker of this special Point).

 #### <a name="timeDimensionLayerGeoJSONOptions"></a> Options